 Generally - we prefer the sound of the DAC with high output levels, and most amps don't have any problem with that.
-A simple potentiometer or stepped attenuator in the amp's input stage takes care of that.
+A simple potentiometer or stepped attenuator takes care of that.
 Only solid state chip based preamps will saturate and distort thats why we need to know in advance about such solid state chip volume system being driven by the DAC.
-We will keep then the volume level at the "book" level of 2 V pp. Having said that - chip volume systems and preamps with opamps belong in home theatre (cheap one) and DEFINITELY not in high end.
+We will keep then the volume level at the "book" level of 2 V pp.(Lo-gain switch position) Having said that - chip volume systems and preamps with opamps belong in home theatre (cheap one) and DEFINITELY not in high end.